souhail-hoj/BUSI1783-Board-Diversity-Firm-Performance/README.md

 ### Board diversity variables

-- Board Gender Diversity – percentage of directors who are female.
+- **Board Gender Diversity** – percentage of directors who are female.
-- Board Specific Skills – percentage of directors identified as having sector-specific skills.
+- **Board Specific Skills** – percentage of directors identified as having sector-specific skills.

+### Exploratory board variable

-- Policy Board Experience – indicator for whether the board includes relevant policy or regulatory experience.
+- **Policy Board Experience** – indicator for whether the board includes relevant policy or regulatory experience.
+This variable is treated as an exploratory proxy rather than as a direct measure of professional or experience diversity.

+### Board characteristic

-- Board Size – total number of directors.
+- **Board Size** – total number of directors.

 ### Firm-level controls

-- Firm Size – log of total assets.
+- **Firm Size** – firm-size measure provided in the source dataset and used as a control variable.
-- Leverage – total debt as a percentage of total equity.
+- **Leverage** – total debt as a percentage of total equity.
-- GICS Sector – industry classification used to account for sector differences.
+- **GICS Sector** – industry classification used to account for differences between sectors.

 ### Performance measures

-- ROA – Return on Assets.
+- **ROA** – Return on Assets.
-- ROE – Return on Equity.
+- **ROE** – Return on Equity.
-- Tobin's Q – market-based measure of firm valuation.
+- **Tobin's Q** – a market-based proxy for firm valuation, calculated from market capitalisation relative to total assets.

 ## Data sources

 The project uses secondary company and financial data collected during the available extraction period.

-LSEG Workspace was used for relevant board and diversity information before access expired.
-ORBIS was used for available firm financial and ownership information, and company annual reports were consulted where individual disclosures required clarification.
+LSEG Workspace was used for relevant board, diversity and company information before access expired.
+ORBIS was used for available firm-level financial and ownership information.

 Kaggle was not used as a data source.